Posts tagged 24 hours

 • I spend time with people whose company I enjoy.

-• I work with virtual organizing clients that are motivated and committed to growth and change.
+• I work with virtual organizing clients who are motivated and committed to growth and change.

 • I check in with myself throughout the day, listen to what I need, and adjust accordingly.